 - Hand Sanitzer stations are located throughout the building.

 - On November 1, worship leadership will wear a mask while speaking and singing.

 Some people are still unable to enter the building.
 If you are unable to come to in-person worship, you can tune in to 107.
 7 FM in your car.

 Or, listen live on

 Please worship from home if sick or symptomatic

 Please print the bulletin or view the bulletin on your mobile device during the service.
-An offering will be collected by parking attendants at the exits when leaving the parking lot.

 For more information on Westminster's online activities, see our page